Octopath Traveler II

 Octopath Traveler II is a 2023 role-playing video game developed by Square Enix and Acquire and published by Square Enix.
 It is a sequel to Octopath Traveler (2018), and the third entry in the series after the prequel mobile game Octopath Traveler: Champions of the Continent (2020), though it features a new cast of characters and setting separate from prior games.
 It was released worldwide in February 2023, for Nintendo Switch, PlayStation 4, PlayStation 5 and Windows; it is the first Octopath game released on PlayStation platforms.
 Xbox One and Xbox Series X/S versions were released in June 2024.
+The Nintendo Switch 2 version was released in July 2026 in Japan, alongside the Switch 2 version of the first game, with worldwide release of both games scheduled for October of the same year.

 Octopath Traveler II received positive reviews from critics.